 Peer review is recognised as best practice in awarding research grants, with each application subject to review by independent experts in the field.
 This process is followed by all major medical and health research charities in the UK.
-We are proud to be members of the Association of Medical Research Charities who govern this process and have twice been awarded a certificate in best practice for our peer review process.
+We are proud to be members of the Association of Medical Research Charities who govern this process and have been regularly recognised with a best practice award for our peer review process.

 The research and peer review process

-Following an open, peer review process means we actively and publicly advertise our grant rounds and we follow an agreed strategy for the research we plan to fund – and make that public.
-Our new Research Strategy defines our priorities over the next five years as we aim to create a world where brain tumours are defeated.
+Following an open peer review process means we actively and publicly advertise our grant rounds and we follow an agreed strategy for the research we plan to fund – and make that public.
+Our Research Strategy defines our priorities over five years as we aim to create a world where brain tumours are defeated.

 The process differs for each type of grant but in every case we openly advertise for applications: for example, in relevant journals, on our and other websites and by contacting people on our mailing list which any academic is free to join.
 If you would like to be added, please send an email to email@example.com.

 Before applications are sent out to external reviewers, there is an internal triage stage whereby The Charity checks the eligibility of the research applications to ensure they are within the scope of the grant.
 For two stage applications whereby a letter of intent is submitted first, the letters will be given to the most appropriate Scientific Advisory Board (SAB) to shortlist applicants to invite for a full application submission.